marcgg/marcgg.github.com/_posts/2016-03-01-vimrc-example.md

 	let mapleader=","

-_Note that mapping it to `,` removes a feature from Vim that can be useful and that some people prefere remapping it to `space` instead._
+_Note that mapping it to `,` removes a feature from Vim that can be useful and that some people prefer remapping it to `Space` instead._

 ### Reload Vim Config Without Having To Restart Editor